neelsoumya/dsSurvivalShiny/inst/shinyApp/README.md

-R and rmarkdown files for graphical user interface and miscellaneous functions
+R and rmarkdown files for miscellaneous functions, survival functions, data documentation and a graphical user interface

 * server.R and ui.R